skuethe/MMM-Spotify/README.md

    - That's all you need.
 Just save it.
 4. Now copy your **Client ID** and **Client Secret** to any memo

+Hint:
+If you are running `MM²` inside an environment without a UI (Docker f.e.), you need to configure a [custom callback](#custom-callback) URL.
+This custom callback URL needs to be adapted in step 3.

 ### 3. Setup your module

 #### Single account